Low completion rate for the 6-months course of isoniazid preventive therapy among people living with HIV, North Eastern Uganda, 2015-2017

 This project was supported by the CDC Foundation through the Global TB Branch, Division of Global HIV and TB of the United States Centers for Disease Control and Prevention channeled via African Field Epidemiology Network and Makerere University School of Public Health to the Uganda Public Health Fellowship Program, Ministry of Health.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the US Centers for Disease Control and Prevention, African Field Epidemiology Network, Makerere University School of Public Health, or Uganda Ministry of Health.

-Daniel Eurien took lead in designing and implementing of the investigation, data analysis, and manuscript writing.
+Daniel Eurien took the lead in designing and implementing of the investigation, data analysis, and manuscript writing.
 Denis Okethwangu, Dativa Maria Aliddeki, Esther Kisaakye participated in the design, and implementation of the investigation.
 Daniel Eurien, Denis Okethwangu and Esther Kisaakye were involved in the data analysis.
 Joy Nguna, Lilian Bulage, Shaaban Mugerwa and Alex Riolexus Ario had primary responsibility for the final content.
-All authors participated in the writing, read and approved the final manuscript for publication.
+All the authors participated in the writing, read, and approved the final version of this manuscript.

 The authors would like to acknowledge Dr. Rommel Brown, Dr. Lizette O. Durand, Dr. Leonard Stroud, and Dr. Yakubu Owolabi of the CDC Center for Global Health Division of Global HIV and TB for their invaluable mentorship during the TB operations research course.
 We also acknowledge the contributions of the District Health Officers, District Health Teams and health care workers in the four study districts for their technical support during the investigation.

-Table 2: factors associated with non-completion of isoniazid prevention therapy among people living with HIV, Soroti region, North eastern Uganda, 2015-2017
+Table 2: factors associated with non-completion of isoniazid prevention therapy among people living with HIV, Soroti District, north-eastern Uganda, 2015-2017

 - World Health Organization.
 Global tuberculosis report 2017.
 2017.
 Accessed April 23, 2018.